Ann Arbor Bus Depot

 The Ann Arbor Bus Depot was an intercity bus station located at 116 W. Huron in Ann Arbor, Michigan.
 It was built in 1940 as the Eastern Michigan Motorbus Terminal, and operated as a bus station until its demolition in 2014.
 It was designed by the Cleveland-based architects Banfield and Cumming, in partnership with Ann Arbor architect Douglas Loree, in an Art Deco style.
 Between 1988 and 2001, it was listed as an Individual Historic Property on the Ann Arbor Register of Historic Places.

-The Bus Depot was demolished in 2014 to make way for a six-story, 110-room hotel on the property, although its facade and marquee are being preserved and will be incorporated into the new hotel.
+The Bus Depot was demolished in 2014 to make way for a six-story, 110-room hotel on the property.
+Its facade and marquee were preserved and have been incorporated into the new hotel.
 It served as Ann Arbor's Greyhound station until shortly before its demolition in 2014.
 It was also both the last surviving example of Streamline Moderne architecture and the last public Art Deco structure in Ann Arbor.